jeromepalayoor/ctf-writeups/README.md

-# ctf-archive-hub
+# CTF Archive Hub
-a archive of solutions for ctfs that i have participated by category
+An archive of solutions for CTFs that I have participated, by category